iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     ```bash
     kubectl --namespace iomesh-system get pods
     ```
-    After running the command, you should see output like:
+    If successful, you should see output like this:
     ```output
     NAME                                                  READY   STATUS    RESTARTS   AGE
     csi-driver-controller-plugin-89b55d6b5-8r2fc          6/6     Running   10         2m8s